 Need a small container to store paper clips or other small things in?
 Grab an empty cereal box and see the tutorial over at Attune foods.
 You could leave it plain or embellish it.
 You could even use it as a small gift box!

 I kinda went crazy when it came to gathering up gift bags made from cereal boxes.
 I had no idea all of the different sizes and shapes!
 The first cereal box gift bag I found was at Just4Fun2.
 It was made turning the empty cereal box on it's side.
 I think it's really cute!
 I love the patterned paper she covered it with as well.
 Perfect for Christmas for sure.

-The third photo is a couple of cute cereal box gift bags I found at Carole's Crafty Corner and I love them!
-The embellishments/finishing touches are so cute, LOVE the ribbon handles.
+- The third photo is a couple of cute cereal box gift bags I found at Carole's Crafty Corner and I love them!
+The embellishments/finishing touches are so cute.
+I love the ribbon handles.

-The second photo is of some smaller gift boxes made out of a cereal boxes that I found at Compulsive Craftiness.
+The second photo is of some smaller gift boxes made out of cereal boxes that I found at Compulsive Craftiness.
 There is a tutorial for them as well.
 I love how they are the plain brown and ready to be embellished.
-You could actually make a few different sizes if you wanted to by using the measurements in my DIY Gift Box Tutorial.

 Cereal Box Card